 As can be seen, there are significant relationships among stress, sleep loss, fatigue and work situation awareness (p<0.01).

 Stepwise regression analysis was used to

-assess the predictive power of work situation awareness by stress, sleep loss and fatigue variables.
+awareness by stress, sleep loss and fatigue variables.
 The results of model summary are presented in Table 3.